Egypt’s Hazem Hafez Ragab: Leadership starts with self-awareness

 But one day an email landed in his inbox encouraging him to apply for an MBA at Copenhagen Business School in Denmark funded by the Danida Fellowship Centre.

-I could not believe it.
 At first I thought it was a hoax.
 But then I got an interview with Copenhagen Business School, applied for a scholarship from Danida Fellowship Centre and was accepted, Hazem Ragab says.
 He pauses for a moment before he continues.

 The year in Denmark is one of the best years of my life, he says.